lmr97/itunes-to-jellyfin/README.md

     This is how to do so for a Linux machine (no root privileges required!):

-    1. Make a Python virtual environment named `pv` (in current directory)
+    1. Make a Python virtual environment named `pv` in current directory:
         ```
         python3 -m venv ./pv
         ```